Deutsche Postbank agrees to wage hike, job guarantees

+LONDON, April 5 On March 29, El Salvador made a little bit of history.

-FRANKFURT German retail lender Deutsche Postbank DPBGn.DE, which is to be divested by parent Deutsche Bank's (DBKGn.DE), has agreed a wage deal with trade union Verdi.
+FRANKFURT, April 27 German retail lender Deutsche Postbank, which is to be divested by parent Deutsche Bank's, has agreed a wage deal with trade union Verdi.

 Postbank will raise wages for 5,600 staff by 2.1 percent from this month and by another 2 percent from April 2016, it said in a statement on Monday, adding that it agreed with Verdi not to enforce any compulsory redundancies until mid-2017.